resibots/limbo/_sources/guides/bo.txt

 where :math:`\mu_0` is the mean function (prior).

 Limbo provides many algorithms to optimize the likelihood.
-Some algorithms are gradient-free (e.g. CMA-ES), some others use the gradient of the log-likelihood (e.g. rprop).
+Some algorithms are gradient-free (e.g. CMA-ES), some others use the gradient of the log-likelihood (e.g. rprop), see :ref:`opt-tutorial` and the :ref:`the Limbo implementation guide <opt-api>`.

 For more details, see :cite:`a-Rasmussen2006` (chapter 5).

-.. todo:: list the optimization algorithms

 .. _kernel-functions: